-The Murray River Turtle also known as the Macquarie turtle or Murray short-necked turtle, has a shell that is predominantly medium to dark brown above, cream coloured below.
+The Murray River Turtle also known as the Macquarie turtle or Murray short-necked turtle, has a shell that is predominantly medium to dark brown above, and cream coloured below.
 The male has a much fatter and longer tail than the female.
 The skin is greyish and there is a distinctive creamy-yellow stripe running back along the side of the head from the corner of the mouth.
 The eyes are small and yellow with a round black pupil.

 The Murray River Turtle is found primarily in the Murray River Basin and all its major tributaries, along with a number of coastal rivers up the New South Wales Coast.
 It is also found in the coastal Queensland Rivers and the Cooper Creek Ecosystem, along with Fraser Island.